Radio multifrequency observations of galaxy clusters. The Abell 399$-$401 pair: Results

-Given that the 346~MHz observations have an essentially complete $uv$-coverage up to $1^\circ$ scales, a spectral index\footnote{We used the notation $S_\nu \propto \nu^{-\alpha}$, where $S_\nu$ is the flux density at the frequency $\nu$.} map of the A\,399 radio halo was derived between 1.4~GHz, 346~MHz and 140~MHz.
-For this purpose, the 346~MHz and 140~MHz images were convolved at the same resolution of $205'' \times 72''$.
+Given that the 346~MHz observations have an essentially complete $uv$-coverage up to $1^\circ$ scale, we derived a spectral index\footnote{We used the notation $S_\nu \propto \nu^{-\alpha}$, where $S_\nu$ is the flux density at the frequency $\nu$.} map of the A\,399 halo between 346~MHz and 140~MHz.
+For this purpose, we used the 346~MHz map generated from Section~{\ref{sec:calibration}} and the 140~MHz images from \citet{Govoni2019}.
+The 140~MHz was imaged using baselines greater than 80$\lambda$ and a briggs weighting scheme (robustness of 0.25).
+The imaging parameters were set to achieve a consensus between sensitivity and angular resolution to be able to see the radio bridge.
+We applied the same logic pertinent to our 346~MHz observations.
+This in turn, led to a variation in the imaging parameters used by the two observations.
+In order to match the resolution of the LOFAR observations, the 346~MHz images were smoothed to $205'' \times 72''$.
+The spectral index of A\,399 halo uncertainty maps $\Delta \alpha$ is calculated using: